entdark/jaMME/README.md

-The goal of this fork is to port EternalJK/japro features into JAMME Feel free to contact me on Discord at tayst#2590
+The goal of this fork is to port EternalJK/japro features into JAMME Feel free to contact me on Discord at tayst#2590, please don't expect ent to support this version.
 All compiling and testing has been done on Linux.
 I can't really help out with other OS's at this point.

 Todo: